 Freezing herbs is an extremely easy way to preserve herbs.
 Simply spread clean, dry herbs over a baking sheet, chopping into small pieces as you go.
-Place the baking sheet into the freezer overnight.
+Place the baking sheet into the freezer until the herb pieces are frozen.
 Once frozen, place the frozen herb pieces in a small container in the freezer.
 These last for months.

 Another method is to snip herbs into small pieces and freeze them in ice cube trays filled 3/4 with water.
 The following day top off each cube with water to allow the pieces that floated to the top of the cube before being frozen to get covered.
 Once frozen simply pop out the cubes and place in baggies in the freezer.
 These cubes can be used in soups, sauces, and stews.

 You can also freeze herbs in your favorite oils.
 I prefer olive oil, but any oil can be used.

 A second method of preserving herbs is to make a herb-flavored butter.
 This can be easily done by mincing one or a mix of herbs into softened homemade butter.
 Once the herbs and butter are mixed simply shape the butter into a log and freeze.

 These logs can be sliced off and used in sauces, as a base when frying, or simply as butter for your toast or muffins.
 Check out Taste of Home for some delicious herb butter recipes.